Exhausted By Online Dating?

-After 11 years working as a producer on The Bachelor, Alycia Rossiter was done with dating shows.
-She had moved onto other realms of reality TV — currently, she's working on a show that reunites the casts of high school musicals as adults for ABC.
+After 11 years working as a producer on hit US TV show The Bachelor, Alycia Rossiter was done with dating shows.
+She had moved onto other realms of reality TV — currently, she's working on a show that reunites the casts of high school musicals as adults for Us Tv network ABC.

 Advertisement